Frequently Asked Questions

 When do we accept applications?

 The residency has two open calls every year.
-Applications for our summer residency are due January 15th.
-Applications for our winter residency are due June 15th.
+Applications for our SUMMER Residency Program open December 11th are due January 22nd.
+Applications for our WINTER Residency Program open May 15th and are due June 19th.

 What materials and information will I need to apply?